-Are you ready to learn how to make yogurt?
-Imagine a homemade yogurt recipe that produces a creamy and easy snack - all you do is add fresh fruit.
+Are you ready to learn how to make yogurt from scratch?
+Imagine a homemade yogurt recipe that produces a creamy and easy snack – all you do is add fresh fruit.

 Lactic acid, in turn, lowers the pH of the milk, which inhibits the growth of harmful bacteria.
 Lactic acid gives yogurt its tangy taste, and also causes the proteins in the milk to thicken into a pudding-like consistency.

 Learning how to make yogurt is easy when you have someone that knows what they are doing and Maria at everything-goat-milk.com does.